iamnbutler/iamnbutler.github.io/.meta/tech.md

 # A rough list of all the tech used on this site

 - @nuxt – Nuxt 2 for the foundational vue library/routing/component auto imports and more
-- @nuxt/content – Load md files with yaml front-matter (used for rendering posts, etc)
+- @nuxt/content – Load md with front-matter (for posts, etc) – [Walkthrough](https://nuxtjs.org/tutorials/creating-blog-with-nuxt-content/)
 - @nuxtjs/color-mode – Used for switching color themes
 - Tailwind / @nuxtjs/tailwindcss – Tailwind for fast iteration and maintainable components